 Like most indigenous peoples, the Apaches were fascinated by individuals exercising any form of clairvoyance.

-Some had the “gift” and Geronimo was one of those blessed.
-When threatened by soldiers, Geronimo would consult his Power, a guardian spirit which came in the form of a healing ability, clairvoyant powers, which led the shaman to flee the moment he felt his life or freedom to be threatened.
-His Power served him well as he managed to survive to an old age.
+Some had the “gift” and Geronimo was one of the blessed.
+When Threatened by soldiers Geronimo would consult his Power, a guardian spirit which came in the form of a healing ability, clairvoyant powers, which led the shaman to flee the moment he felt his life or freedom to be threatened.
+His Power served him well as he manage to survive to an old age.
 His followers were also “true believers” in Geronimo’s Power.
-Some claimed he used it to summon the rain and thwart the efforts of his pursuers.
+Some claimed he used his Power to summon the rain and thwart the efforts of his pursuers.
 He would “sit down and sing, invariably bringing rain within an hour’s time.”

 One night deep in the Apache sanctuary in the Sierra Madre, Geronimo, his forty warriors and five Mexican women captives were feasting on roasted beef.
 Suddenly Geronimo dropped his knife and declared, “Our people whom we left at our base camp, are now in the hands of U.S. troops!”